MEET THE TEAM

 Alysha had prior experience of working as a Cognitive Behavioural Therapist and has gained exceptional experience of delivering one to one client sessions with a broad range of individuals, who have a variety of different needs and mental health issues.

-Alysha has been working under The Flawed Journey since February 2021 as a Counsellor & CBT Therapist.
 Alysha has had an interest in Psychology and Counselling from a young age, she has always aspired to having a person-focused career and one in which she feels like she can make a difference (however small that may be) to someone’s daily life.

 After having her own experience of counselling when Alysha was younger she knew counselling was something she wanted to do as a career.
 Alysha is extremely passionate about mental health and believes mental health services should be accessible and affordable with realistic waiting times.
 Being able to be in a professional role where she can help make that a reality is incredibly important to her.

 Alysha uses a Cognitive-Behavioural approach in sessions to explore client's thoughts, feelings, behaviours and find tools to help you feel more positive.
 The CBT approach is goal-oriented and aims to provide you with tools to apply to daily life long after therapy has finished.

 Alysha believes CBT or ‘talking therapies’ can be hugely beneficial to help improve any individual’s mental well-being.